ufal/npfl129/exam/questions.md

 - **Logistic Regression, SGD**
   Formulate binary classification and logistic regression model including the sigmoid function.
-Describe what a logit is.
+Describe how we can interpret the model outputs as logits.
   Finally, write down a training algorithm based on SGD and explicitly compute the gradient of the loss function.

 - **Multiclass Logistic Regression, SGD**
   Formulate multiclass classification and multiclass logistic regression model including the softmax function.
-Describe what a logit is.
+Describe how we can interpret the model outputs as logits.
 Finally, write down a training algorithm based on SGD and explicitly compute the gradient of the loss function.

 - **Multiclass Logistic Regression, Decision Regions** Formulate multiclass classification and multiclass logistic regression model including the softmax function.
 Describe what a logit is.
 Write down a training algorithm based on SGD.
-Finally, show that decision regions of the multiclass logistic regression are singly connected and convex.
+Finally, show that decision regions of the multiclass logistic regression are convex.

 - **Multilayer Perceptron, SGD**
   Formulate multiclass classification and multilayer perceptron model,